bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 https://www.hackerrank.com/challenges/ctci-array-left-rotation/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=arrays

+## Thoughts for the next iteration:

+Have your 'guiding test' done first

 ## Things that will make it harder next time:

 Instead of going from right to left, solve it going from left to right